 5. Go Old School and Burn Your Photos to CD

 This storage system is far from perfect.
-You need to store the CDs carefully, so they don’t get damaged.
+You need to store the CDs carefully so they don’t get damaged.
 And they also take up space in your home or office.

 You also need to make sure you label everything correctly.
-All blank CDs look the same, so be sure to note which photos are on each CD.
+All blank CDs look the same.
+So be sure to note which photos are on each CD.

-The majority of photos taken on a digital camera or smartphone exist purely in the digital world.
+Most photos taken on a digital camera or smartphone exist purely in the digital world.
 They are rarely printed into a physical photo.

 But printing images is a great way to store photos.
 Not only will you have a copy of the picture you can display, but you’ll also have a copy in case the digital file is lost.

 But it’s not a solution for backing up your entire digital library.
-Whether you’re printing at home or in a shop, it will get expensive.
+Whether printing at home or in a shop, it will get expensive.
 You should only print the photos that are extra special to you.

-We hope our list of the best ways to store photos has shown you how to eliminate the risk of losing your library!
+There are many ways you can store your photos to keep them safe.
+But choosing the best way to store photos depends on your needs.
+We hope our list of the best ways to store photos has shown you how to eliminate the risk of losing your beloved library!